September 26, 2023

 A New Outlook in Corporates

 Women who work in a predominantly male environment or rise to C-suite positions in major corporations are still considered “trailblazers”.
-Currently, only 8% of Fortune 500 firms have women in the top position of CEO and the statistics are not much better elsewhere.
+Currently, according to the research ,only 8% of Fortune 500 firms have women in the top position of CEO and the statistics are not much better elsewhere.
 However, as leaders realize the benefits of having a diverse workforce, they are trying to attract more women.
 Outside the Fortune 500, smaller companies and organizations are using training initiatives, mentoring, and appealing work policies to increase employment for women.
 Firms that provide progressive perks such as nap rooms and overflowing snack tables get attention and popularity amongst press and workers alike, but the issues most important to women are equal pay and flexible schedules that allow them to more easily juggle caregiving and family obligations.

 Women are more likely to stay with an employer who gives them more independence with respect to how they structure their time and tasks.
 A study by Perceptyx found that women remain with organizations when they feel empowered to decide how to handle their work themselves, including fashioning their work-life balance to ensure productivity while fulfilling the demands of caregiving and family.